mathewgomas-alfred/mathewgomas.io/reference_manual/tools/rectangle.rst

 There's no default hotkey for switching to rectangle.

-If you hold :kbd:`Shift` while drawing, a square will be drawn instead of a rectangle.
-Holding :kbd:`Ctrl` will change the way the rectangle is constructed.
+If you hold the :kbd:`Shift` key while drawing, a square will be drawn instead of a rectangle.
+Holding the :kbd:`Ctrl` key will change the way the rectangle is constructed.
 Normally, the first mouse click indicates one corner and the second click the opposite.
-With :kbd:`Ctrl`, the initial mouse position indicates the center of the rectangle, and the final mouse position indicates a corner.
-You can press :kbd:`Alt` while still keeping |mouseleft| down to move the rectangle to a different location.
+With the :kbd:`Ctrl` key, the initial mouse position indicates the center of the rectangle, and the final mouse position indicates a corner.
+You can press the :kbd:`Alt` key while still keeping |mouseleft| down to move the rectangle to a different location.

-You can change between the corner/corner and center/corner drawing methods as often as you want by pressing or releasing :kbd:`Ctrl`, provided that you keep |mouseleft| pressed.
-With :kbd:`Ctrl` pressed, mouse movements will affect all four corners of the rectangle (relative to the center), without :kbd:`Ctrl`, one of the corners is unaffected.
+You can change between the corner/corner and center/corner drawing methods as often as you want by pressing or releasing the :kbd:`Ctrl` key, provided that you keep |mouseleft| pressed.
+With the :kbd:`Ctrl` key pressed, mouse movements will affect all four corners of the rectangle (relative to the center), without the :kbd:`Ctrl` key, one of the corners is unaffected.

 Tool Options
 ------------